 Easiest Roses to Grow in New England

 Growing roses in New England can be tricky due to the varied and often unpredictable weather that this region is known for.
 Roses that are strong and planted properly, however, can be surprisingly low maintenance once they are established.
-I’ll share three great roses to plant which are hardy enough to survive — and even thrive — in New England’s sometimes harsh climate.
+I’ll share the three easiest roses to grow, all of which are hardy enough to survive — and even thrive — in New England’s sometimes harsh climate.
 I’ll also give simple instructions for getting these bushes off to a healthy start for many years of future enjoyment to come.

 Also known as beach roses, these fast growing bushes that spread quickly and are covered with continuously blooming pink or white flowers.
 They thrive in almost all soil types—from sandy beaches to road side fences.
 Once planted these roses require very little attention, making them one of the easiest roses to grow anywhere.

 A trellis hanging heavy with fragrant roses is a breathtaking and romantic sight, and one that has been seen in new England gardens for centuries.
 There are dozens of climbing roses to choose from.
 Consult your local nursery for available proven winner options.